the2hill/docs-ospc/README.md

 * `In 'myproject/api-docs/_templates/header.html update any occurances of '/docs' of a relative path to '/' which should work with custom domain.
 In files and clb case it was one instance on line 43 for Developer Documentation: '<li class="nav-item "><a href="/" class="nav-link">Developer Documentation</a></li>'`

+### Verify things...

+To verify that the project builds with your new additions simply run the setup.sh script, example:
+* `$docs-ospc ./setup.sh`

+This will trigger sphinx builds for all projects and update the landing page.
+This can then be viewed from your browser by navigating to the index.html in the root of docs-ospc and opening it in your browser of choice.

+If sphinx failed for any reason or things aren't showing up as expected some debugging is required after this point.

 ### TBD...

 There's probably plenty of things we can tweak and fix but this should get us going.
 If other's discover issues/bugs/fixes